Northwest Regional Branch

 - From I-5 southbound, take exit 252 (Samish Way), turn right at the stoplight, then left (almost immediately) at the next stoplight (this is an intersection with a Wendy's and a Shell Station on the corners) onto Bill McDonald Parkway.

 - From I-5 northbound, take exit 252 (Samish Way), turn left at the stop sign, turn left at the next light, cross over the freeway, turn left at the second light (this is an intersection with a Wendy’s and a Shell Station on the corners) onto Bill McDonald Parkway.

 - Follow Bill McDonald Parkway up the hill and past the high school (on your left), turn left on first street past the school (25th Street), then immediately turn left into Lot 33G to park.
 The Archives is across the street from the parking lot, located on the corner of 25th and Bill McDonald Parkway.

-Parking - Free parking is provided in the first nine spaces of University Lot 33G on 25th Street across the street from the entrance to the Archives.
-The Archives staff will issue visitor permits at the reception desk.
+Parking - Free parking is provided in the first nine spaces on the left side of University Lot 33G on 25th Street across the street from the entrance to the Archives.
 Handicap parking is available at the curb in front of the building.